Joe Ross (baseball): Washington Nationals (2015–2021)

 In 2019 he was 4–4 with a 5.48 ERA.
 Ross started game 5 of the 2019 World Series for the Nationals in place of Max Scherzer, who was dealing with a back injury.
 He allowed 4 runs in 5 innings and was credited with the loss as the Astros won 7–1.
 Ross received a World Series ring for his efforts after the Nationals defeated the Astros in 7 games.

 On June 29, 2020, Ross announced he would not play in the shortened 2020 season during the COVID-19 pandemic.

 On August 17, 2021, Ross was placed on the injured list after suffering a partial tear of his ulnar collateral ligament in his right elbow.
 On May 31, 2022, it was announced that Ross would require Tommy John surgery, ending his 2022 season.

 San Francisco Giants

 On January 30, 2023, Ross signed a minor league contract with the San Francisco Giants organization.
+He played in 8 games split between the rookie–level Arizona Complex League Giants, Single–A San Jose Giants, and Triple–A Sacramento River Cats, accumulating a 5.14 ERA with 10 strikeouts across 14 innings pitched.
+Ross elected free agency following the season on November 6.

+Milwaukee Brewers (2024)

+On December 12, 2023, Ross signed a one-year deal with the Milwaukee Brewers.
+He began the season pitching out of Milwaukee's rotation, and compiled a 2–4 record and 4.50 ERA with 35 strikeouts across 9 starts.
+Ross was placed on the injured list with a low back strain on May 21, 2024, and transferred to the 60–day injured list on June 26.
+He was activated on July 30.

+Philadelphia Phillies

+On December 23, 2024, Ross signed a one–year, $4 million contract with the Philadelphia Phillies.
+He made 37 appearances (one start) for Philadelphia during the 2025 campaign, compiling a 2–1 record and 5.12 ERA with 39 strikeouts over 51 innings of work.
+Ross was released by the Phillies on August 26, 2025.

+Chicago Cubs

+On September 1, 2025, Ross signed a minor league contract with the Chicago Cubs organization.
+He elected free agency on November 6.

 Personal life

 Ross has an older brother, Tyson Ross, who pitched in MLB from 2010 to 2019.
 His father is a pediatrician and his mother an emergency room nurse in Oakland.
 His sister, Frankie, is a pediatrician and played soccer at Portland State University.
+Ross is of Korean descent by way of his maternal grandmother.